How to use this diamond glossary

 Where to buy

 Manufacturer-direct.
-Buying directly from the cutting house.
-The lowest accessible layer of the SA diamond pricing stack.
+Buying directly from the cutting house that made the stone.
+The lowest accessible layer of the SA diamond pricing stack, and the only one where stock is genuinely held rather than sourced.
 Appointment-only.
-30 to 50 percent below boutique retail at the same GIA spec.
+Roughly 30 to 50 percent below boutique retail at the same GIA spec.

 Buyer-protection and verification